Phuongp2003/ShopMyPham_EJB/README.md

-# Demo EJB with maven in VSCode
+# Comestic Shop - EJB with maven in VSCode
 ## Overview

 [Placeholder for project overview and description]